High Net Worth Divorce in California

 Community Property

-- Property that was received through a gift or inheritance to one spouse and not as a couple
+- Property received as a gift or inheritance by one spouse

-- Property that was acquired pursuant to a prenuptial or valid postnuptial agreement
+- Property excluded under a valid prenuptial or postnuptial agreement

 Expert Evaluation